-And as thrill-seeking bookworms, we'll be the first to admit that horror novels make for the best beach reads, thanks to the entertaining plots and the promise of a heightened sensory experience.
+And as thrill-seeking bookworms, we'll be the first to admit that horror novels make for some of the best reads around, thanks to the entertaining plots and the promise of a heightened sensory experience.

 Get a sense of each below.